[FIXED] Critical Error on GoDaddy WordPress Site [2023]

 (3) Go to wp-content>debug.log to check the error report.debug-log

-If you see a fatal PHP error, but doesn’t elaborate itself.
-You must enable full php reporting.
+If you see a fatal PHP error but it doesn’t elaborate itself, you must enable full PHP reporting.

 (4) add the code to the problematic php file